Pesticide Resistance Fact Sheet For 2019

-Researchers put copious amounts of effort researching bed bug mutations.
-These mutations describe stages of pesticide resistance in bed bugs.
+Researchers have accumulated copious amounts of information while researching pests and their various mutations.
+These genetic mutations describe stages of pesticide resistance in bugs.
 Genetic variation allows the next generation to adapt to the pesticides used on the previous generation.

 Factors that contribute to pesticide resistance: